 """

-A registry for mapping-based caches.
+Provide a registry for managing mapping-based caches.

 Attributes